anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ## Finishing a print job

 After the print is finished you must confirm it on the printer screen.
-Press the **'Done'** button at the bottom of the screen
+Press the **'OK'** button at the bottom of the screen

 ![Finished job on printer screen](./media/finished_job_on_printer_screen.png)

 ::: danger
-Before pressing the **'Done'** button make sure that you remove the printed part from the printer's buildplate.
+Before pressing the **'OK'** button make sure that you remove the printed part from the printer's buildplate.
 Not doing so is a really dangerous practice.

 See [Not removing printed parts before subsequent prints](/aura-connect/before-you-start/#not-removing-printed-parts-before-subsequent-prints) for more information
 :::